Do your tops feel too short? Do your pants feel too long? Do you carry your weight in your hips and bottom?

-Long waisted women have a lot of room between the ribcage and waist so if that’s you, fill that up that space with a belt.
-By wearing a medium to wide belt a touch above your natural waistline you gracefully break up the length of your upper body.
+Long-waisted women have a lot of room between the ribcage and waist, so if that’s you, fill up that space with a belt.
+By wearing a medium to wide belt a touch above your natural waistline, you gracefully break up the length of your upper body.

 This article by: Emily Monkman